Retrosynthetic analysis: Example

-An example will allow the concept of retrosynthetic analysis to be easily understood.
+Shown below is a retrosynthetic analysis of phenylacetic acid:

-In planning the synthesis of phenylacetic acid, two synthons are identified.
+In planning the synthesis, two synthons are identified.
 A nucleophilic "-COOH" group, and an electrophilic "PhCH2+" group.
-Of course, both synthons do not exist per se; synthetic equivalents corresponding to the synthons are reacted to produce the desired product.
+Both synthons do not exist as written; synthetic equivalents corresponding to the synthons are reacted to produce the desired product.
 In this case, the cyanide anion is the synthetic equivalent for the −COOH synthon, while benzyl bromide is the synthetic equivalent for the benzyl synthon.

 The synthesis of phenylacetic acid determined by retrosynthetic analysis is thus: